grpc/proposal/A55-xds-stateful-session-affinity.md

 hierarchy.

 RPC load reporting happens in the `xds_cluster_impl_experimental` policy and we do want all RPCs to be included in the load reports.
-And this policy conditionally routes an RPC based on the `override-host` value if present, or else delegates to the currently configured LB policy.
 Hence the new policy needs to be just below the `xds_cluster_impl_experimental` as its child policy.
 Let's call this new policy `override_host_experimental`.
 This policy contains subchannel management, endpoint management, and RPC routing logic as follows: